North Lido Beach

 $2/day children, ages 4-11 and seniors 55+ (tax

-Seabreeze concession at Lido Beach serves very good food.
+Seabreeze Concession or Lido Beach Restaurant at Lido Public Beach serves very good food.
 Not your

 typical beach concession or greasy spoon that you might expect.
 All